Cheeky-Owl/Entropy/README.md

 There are two types of resources:

 - Value defined resources.
-    Simple objects like primitive data types (int, bool) or any data type that can be represented in the form of a single string.
+    -Simple objects like primitive data types (int, bool) or any data type that can be represented in the form of a single string.
     The codebase provides support for creating Attribute Encoders and Decoders for custom classes to use value defined resourcing.

 - Property defined resources.
-    Complex objects with attributes, that are defined using xml attributes only.
+    -Complex objects with attributes, that are defined using xml attributes only.

 ~~~xml
     <?xml version="1.0" encoding="utf-8" ?>